Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 ![attribute annotation prep](screenshots/attribute-annotation1.png)

 - You can now conveniently select the appropriate subcategory by hitting the number key on the keyboard that is next the subcategory (`1`).
+- Unfortunately, there is no shortcut for selecting subcategories with numbers higher than 10.
+In these cases, the type can be chosen by selecting it with the mouse in the list below.
 - Navigate through the objects using the arrow buttons above (`2`) or by pushing `tab`/`shift+tab` on the keyboard.

 ![attribute annotation](screenshots/attribute-annotation2.png)